 Until now, PMBOK was mainly focusing on waterfall project management techniques.
-However, with the fast pace of technology, competition is harsher than it was never before.
-Product life cycles are shorter and requirements of the product or project can change over time depending on the progress of the project.
+However, with the fast pace of technology, competition is harsher than it was ever before.
+Product life cycles are shorter and the requirements of the product or project can change over time depending on the progress of the project.

-With conventional project management approaches, it is not possible to welcome rapid changing requirements to the projects.
+With conventional project management approaches, it is not possible to welcome rapidly changing requirements to the projects.
 That is why agile project management methods and approaches emerged in the 2000s.
-These agile frameworks started to be adapted by many organizations in project management especially in IT and software industry.
+These agile frameworks started to be adopted by many organizations in project management, especially in the IT and software industries.

-PMP is the most reputable project management certification around the world with nearly one million PMP certified professionals.
-PMBOK is the backbone of the PMP certification exam content.
-Since the project management dynamics, popular frameworks and trends are changing, PMBOK must be relevant with the changing dynamics of the project management profession as well.
-That is the main reason why PMBOK is changing every three to five years.
+PMP is the most reputable project management certification around the world with nearly one million PMP-certified professionals.
+PMBOK is the backbone of the PMP certification exam content and the exam questions.
+Since the project management dynamics, popular frameworks, and trends are changing, PMBOK must be relevant to the changing dynamics of the project management profession as well.
+That is the main reason why PMP certification PMBOK is changing every three to five years.

 What is changing in PMBOK Guide – Seventh Edition